ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 }
 ```

-## 35. POST /ndt/get_num_of_flows_passing_a_switch
+## 26. POST /ndt/get_num_of_flows_passing_a_switch
 ### Description
-Returns the number of flows passing a switch, computed by summing flowSet.size() over all
+Returns the number of flows passing a switch, computed by summing the number of flows over all
 edges whose destination DPID equals the provided dpid (i.e., incoming links to that switch).

-Note: This is an aggregate count across edges; if the same flow appears on multiple incoming
-edges it will be counted multiple times (no global deduplication).

 ### Request
 * Method: **POST**